 “The beginnings of concern for the school-age child who was unable to keep up with the regular class work were stirring in the early years of the [20th century] in Asheville and Buncombe County.
 A fund that was established by the Murray Family Foundation in 1923 paid a part of the salary of Irene McCloud Wortham, who was interested in teaching a class for slow learners at the Queen Carson School in Asheville.
-There was no provision made by the NC State School System, at that time, for education of students with an IQ below 75.”
-From “The Organization and History of the Irene Wortham Center” by Lucy Schifflin
+At that time, there was no provision made by the NC State School System for education of students with an IQ below 75.”
+Souce: “The Organization and History of the Irene Wortham Center” by Lucy Schifflin

 In the 1900’s, a group of dedicated parents of what were then called “subnormal” children began to work for change in an education system that largely ignored them.
 From bringing special education teachers to Western North Carolina, to finding space for classes, and providing transportation, these parents worked tirelessly to ensure that their children would have the same opportunities to learn as other children for the next four decades.